Winning Streak Continues for Riana Development Network (RDN)

 Although Jayden was unable to attend the award ceremony due to prior work commitments, he has been recognised as a Jack Petchey Leadership Award winner for his outstanding contributions as a young leader within the community.

-Jayden played a pivotal role in the development of Sport4All, a programme co-designed with children and young people to provide inclusive access to a range of sports activities.
+Jayden played a pivotal role in the development of Sport4All, a programme co-designed with children and young people to provide inclusive access to various sports activities.
 This initiative was created to address the barriers faced by ethnically diverse communities, ensuring that all young people have the opportunity to participate in and enjoy sport.

 Jayden's remarkable leadership, vision, and dedication to fostering inclusive sports opportunities and advocating for youth issues make him an ideal candidate for the Leadership Award.
 His efforts have not only provided immediate benefits to his peers but have also laid the groundwork for a more inclusive and supportive community for future generations.

-Congratulations to all our winners.
-We would like to thank Jack Petchey Foundation for hosting and giving opportunities for the young people in our programmes.
-We appreciate your continued support and hope to be back again next year.
+Congratulations to all our winners!
+We would like to thank the Jack Petchey Foundation for hosting this event and for providing opportunities for the young people in our programmes.
+We appreciate your continued support and hope to return next year.

-For further information, please contact rodgers.orero@riana.org.uk, and to join our programmes for the chance to nominate your child, please click the button below.
+For further information, please contact rodgers.orero@riana.org.uk.
+To join our programmes for the chance to nominate your child, please click the button below.

 Comments